BlueCharmBeacons/BlueCharm_KBeaconProDemo_Android/README.md

 ## 2. Android demo
-There are 3 projects in this SDK, if you plan to use KBeacon for iBeacon related applications.
-I suggest you develop based on iBeacondemo.
+There are 3 projects in this SDK, if you plan to use your app for iBeacon related applications.
+I suggest you develop it based on iBeacondemo.
-If your application is based on the Eddystone protocol, I suggest you start from eddystonedemo.
+If your app will focus on the Eddystone protocol, I suggest you start from eddystonedemo.
-If you are using KBeacon for sensors, such as temperature, humidity, and motion monitoring, please start from sensordemo.
+If you are using your app for sensors, such as temperature, humidity, and motion monitoring, please start from sensordemo.

 ## 3. Import SDK to project
 Development environment: